iotaledger/identity.rs/README.md

 ## Contributing

+We would love to have you help us with the development of IOTA Identity.
+Each and every contribution is greatly valued!

+To contribute directly to the repository, simply fork the project, push your changes to your fork and create a pull request to get them included!

-If you want to get involved in discussions about this framework, or you're looking for support, go to the #identity-discussion channel on [Discord](http://discord.iota.org).
+The best place to get involved in discussions about this framework or to look for support at is the `#identity-discussion` channel on the [IOTA Discord](http://discord.iota.org).
+You can also ask questions on our [Stack Exchange](https://iota.stackexchange.com/).